-1. Come to school dressed appropriately, for a professional environment, prepared to teach all students.

-- 2. Provide well-planned instruction. - 3.
-Make every effort to address the needs, concerns and problems of each student. - 4.
-Provide assessments, data and feedback to students and parents.

-5. Read and know BFA's policies and procedures, including the Student Discipline Policy.

-6. Treat all students, parents, and school personnel with respect.

-7. Inform parents of behavior changes or academic struggles in students that may potentially affect their academic success.
+- 1. Come to school dressed appropriately, for a professional environment, prepared to teach all students. - 2.
+Provide well-planned instruction. - 3.
+Address the needs, concerns and problems of each student. - 4.
+Provide assessments, data and feedback to students and parents EX: gradelink, student work and google classroom. - 5.
+Read and know BFA's policies and procedures, including the Student Discipline Policy. - 6.
+Treat all students, parents, and school personnel with respect. - 7.
+Inform parents of behavior changes or academic struggles in students that may potentially affect their academic success.